 Before each review as a part of the planning process, Coach Administrators should outline the strategy and then:

-- Enter a list of approved custom questions to create a bank which is shared by all leaders in the org.
+Enter a list of approved custom questions to create a bank that is shared by all leaders in the organization.
 That way 360 Feedback requestors can pick up to 20 of these questions to collect feedback on their direct reports.

 Save custom questions